 Did you know that two-thirds of senior-level healthcare professionals say they send patient satisfaction surveys to get feedback?
 And 86% of patients who receive feedback surveys are happy to take them?
 But that’s not all.
-According to our research, healthcare professionals use surveys to improve many aspects of their medical organization, from measuring employee engagement to diagnosing their patient safety culture.
+According to our research, healthcare professionals use surveys to improve many aspects of their medical organisation, from measuring employee engagement to diagnosing their patient safety culture.

-But if you’re conducting healthcare assessment surveys, the feedback you collect can only help you improve your organization if you get accurate data that’ll give you actionable results.
+But if you’re conducting healthcare assessment surveys, the feedback you collect can only help you improve your organisation if you get accurate data that’ll give you actionable results.
 Not sure where to start when it comes to writing healthcare survey questions?
 SurveyMonkey’s got your back.

 Healthcare survey question-writing tips

 What do you want to know?
 You might conduct healthcare assessment surveys to check in on patients after office visits to minimize unnecessary follow-up appointments.
 But a follow-up survey will be very different than one measuring how comfortable your nursing staff feel about implementing new state regulations.
 Use these sample healthcare assessment survey templates and question-writing tips to ensure the quality of your data.

 The best sample healthcare surveys don’t just ask for useful information—they do so in a way that helps respondents answer accurately and honestly.
 But how do you do that?
 SurveyMonkey’s team of experts removes the mystery for you.
 Follow these healthcare survey tips from our survey scientists to enable survey takers to say exactly what they mean.